 NASHVILLE, Tenn.
-(AP) — An East Tennessee magistrate who ordered a baby's name changed from Messiah to Martin has been charged with violating the state's Code of Judicial Conduct.
+(AP) — A former Tennessee magistrate who changed a baby's first name from Messiah to Martin has been censured.